+Midwestern College is poised to be an influence in one of the faster growing, yet deeply unreached regions in the United States.
+Here, exceptional faculty and seasoned missionaries teach the essentials of understanding worldviews and other religions so that students can communicate the Gospel effectively among those who would otherwise never hear.
 Fusion candidates earn 16 hours of college credit towards the BACM (Missions Focus) degree program* in an effort to learn culture, foreign language, and biblical foundations which are integral to effective service overseas.

+Cohorts live out their training on the international mission field.
 Fusion cohorts scatter across the globe to live out their training in partnership with long-term IMB missionary efforts.
 The entire second semester (January – May) is spent on the international mission field, learning the local culture, and fulfilling the mission assignment tasked by Jesus nearly 2000 years ago.

+Fusion leadership places candidates on a country project at the completion of ground school, according to their gifts, skills, and passions.
 Most of the unreached people groups remain untouched by the Gospel because they live in places that are physically demanding, spiritually dark, and ideologically opposed to the Gospel.
 To proclaim the Gospel among unreached people groups in hard places, there is a level of inevitable risk associated with such a mission.
 However, the risk has been accounted for through a high level of training, prior planning, and in-country partnerships.

-For those seeking admittance to the 2015-2016 class of Fusion at Midwestern College, the following considerations must be taken.
+For those seeking admittance to the 2016-2017 class of Fusion at Midwestern College, the following considerations must be taken.